Black Friday deals in Canada 2020: the best deals so far at Best Buy, Amazon, London Drugs and many more 🇨🇦

 🌟 Best Deal Today: up to 33% off Sony Bravia OLED TVs

-Best Buy always leaves a trail of deals leading up to Black Friday, and this year, the big retailer is offering even more than usual through its "Beat the Rush" sale.
-That covers a lot of ground already, and it's a good bet there will be more to come.
+Best Buy always leaves a trail of deals leading up to Black Friday, and this year, the big retailer offered even more than usual through its "Beat the Rush" sale.
+There's no longer time to 'beat the rush' however, as its official Black Friday sale is now afoot.

 🌎 Only at Best Buy: save $1,000 on an LG NanoCell 75-inch 4K TV UHD Smart TV